taborrr/qbio_proj/README.md

    - Open `plot_mk.R` in RStudio
    - Run each line

-## Next Steps
-5. Consider Plotly-Dash, seglogos, heatmap for further interaction with the plots
+5. **Next Steps** Consider Plotly-Dash, seglogos, heatmap for further interaction with the plots

 ## Conclusions
-6. The enhanced alignment visualizations provide clear evidence for phage species placement at the genera-level taoxn.
+The enhanced alignment visualization approach provided clear and visually appealing evidence for phage species placement within the taxon of genera.
 Our plots show that the **Phapecoctavirus** genus is closely related to:
    - *Escherichia phage vB_EcoM_10C2_SA_NWU* (Accession no: OR062525.1)
    - *Escherichia phage vB_EcoM_12A_SA_NWU* (Accession no: OR062528.1)
    - *Escherichia phage vB_EcoM_366V_SA_NWU* (Accession no: OR062530.1)